dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

 Nix is a powerful package manager for Linux and Unix systems that ensures reproducible, declarative, and reliable software management.

 This repository contains configuration for a general-purpose development environment that runs on MacOS, NixOS, or both simultaneously.

-I use this daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
+I use it daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
 It also runs as a VM on your Mac.
 Others have reported that it's working for them too.

 Check out the starter templates and step-by-step commands below to get started!